AV-Link: Temporally-Aligned Diffusion Features for Cross-Modal Audio-Video Generation: Related Work

-\textbf{Audio-to-Visual Generation} Similar to the Video-to-Audio task, recent work has focused on building suitable audio representations, paying special attention to time alignment. \emph{Lee}~\etal~\cite{lee2022soundguidedsemanticvideogeneration} employ a Sound Inversion Encoder to map audio features to the StyleGAN latent space.
+\textbf{Audio-to-Video Generation} Similar to the Video-to-Audio task, recent work has focused on building suitable audio representations, paying special attention to time alignment. \emph{Lee}~\etal~\cite{lee2022soundguidedsemanticvideogeneration} employ a Sound Inversion Encoder to map audio features to the StyleGAN latent space.
 Seeing-and-Hearing~\cite{seeingandhearing} propose a video-audio aligner based on ImageBind~\cite{imagebind}.
 TPoS~\cite{jeong2023powersoundtposaudio} manipulates generated images conditioned on audio representations extracted through an ad-hoc temporally-aligned audio encoder.
 TempoTokens~\cite{tempotoken} aligns a frozen video generator to the audio modality by employing features from a finetuned BEATs encoder.
 AADif~\cite{lee2023aadiffaudioalignedvideosynthesis} leverages the CLAP~\cite{clap} audio encoder and audio magnitude to condition generation.
-Recently, AVSyncD~\cite{zhang2024audiosynchronizedvisualanimation} encodes audio into temporally-dependent tokens using ImageBind~\cite{imagebind}.
-We show that temporally-aligned Video-to-Audio and Audio-to-Video generation can be achieved within the same framework by leveraging existing diffusion activations without the need for specialized feature representations.
+Recently, AVSyncD~\cite{audiosynchronizedvisualanimation} encodes audio into temporally-dependent tokens using ImageBind~\cite{imagebind}.
+We show that using activations from a pretrained audio generator provides a stronger conditioning signal than external feature extractors, yielding improved temporal alignment.